scottogletree/ogletrees.github.io/_posts/2017-01-31-climate-graph.md

 The script can be found at my other github account - [Climate Script](https://github.com/ogletrees/ClimateStudy).
 Have a go with your local weather station!
+A pdf of the plot can be found [here](https://github.com/scottogletree/scottogletree.github.io/raw/master/assests/Clemson-2016.pdf)

 #### Some notes
 - Once things are set up the plotting seems quite slow, maxing out the processor.
 There probably are ways to speed it up, it seemed quicker the first time I played with it.
-- another thing
+- It would probably be easier to annotate in another programs, like Illustrator or Inkscape.
+Working with Cartesian coordinates involves trial and error.